PROHackerr/jaguar-assistant-bot/README.md

 # Jaguar Assistant Bot

 This bot can mute members when joining to a group and then member verfied after clicking verify here button and unmute member.
 If joined user did not verified in 5 minutes (default) will banned from group.
-This will br helpful for bot spamming on groups.
+This will be helpful for defend bot spamming on groups.

 ### How to make a clone 🤔